 We believe that our school is here to help parents with the education of their children.
 We encourage parent visits on a limited basis.
-However, as a courtesy to the teacher, parents are requested to prearrange classroom visits so that it will be an optimal experience for parent, teacher, and student.
-Please stop by the school office to sign in and get a visitor pass prior to going to the classroom.
+However, as a courtesy to the teacher, parents are requested to prearrange classroom visits so that it will be an optimal experience for parents, teachers, and students.
+Please stop by the school office to sign in and get a visitor pass before going to the classroom.